sayedshakir/auth_module/README.md

 # change your directory to the projects dowloaded location
 # use command venv\Scrips\activate in case of Windows OS and source/venve/bin/activate in case of Linux OS/Mac OS
 the above command will activate the virtual env and now our project can run in localhost
-# run the command: python manage.py runerver - this will start running the localhost server and you'll be able to see my application and navigate to registration, login and reset password page as per one's need
+# run the command: python manage.py runserver - this will start running the localhost server and you'll be able to see my application and navigate to registration, login and reset password page as per one's need
 #Features:
 # A user can register himself/herself (a welcome and an email confirmation mail will be sent to user's email id), all the required validations are implemented
 # An authenticated user(previously registered with us) can login post activation of account/ confirmation of his/her email id